 - THE WAX

 Wax is the fun part.
-There are two kinds - flexible and traditional breakable.
-Flexible wax is perfect for anything being sent through the postal service and breakable is a traditional wax that will snap when a little pressure is applied.
+There are two kinds - flexible and traditional/breakable.
+Flexible wax is perfect for anything being handled or sent through the postal service and breakable is a traditional wax that will snap when a little pressure is applied.
 There are plenty of colours to choose from including metallic and even neon colours.

 - THE HEAT SOURCE

 Your wax has to be melted down before you can make an impression in it with your stamp.
 Kustom Haus sealing wax sticks are 12 mm in diameter which means they fit perfectly into a 12 mm glue gun.
 We recommend using a low-temperature gun (around 10-15 W), like our stunning black beast right here.
 A glue gun is a great way of producing seals in small amounts or in bulk.
-If you're only making one or two you can use our metal spoon and tea light candle to melt your wax.
+If you're only making one or two you can use our wax melting spoon and a candle to melt your wax.

 - THE CLEAN UP

-If you're using a low-temperature glue gun to make your wax seals you'll want a way of cleaning out your gun when you're done.
-Wax Gun Cleaning Sticks are specially formulated to help clean away any coloured wax inside your gun after use.
-You can also use cleaning sticks when changing colours.
-If you don't, you'll find that your colours might mix which can produce some very cool results!
+If you're using a low-temperature glue gun to make your wax seals you may want a way of cleaning out your gun when you're done.
+Wax Gun Cleaning Sticks are specially formulated to help clean away any coloured wax inside your gun, which is especially handy when you're changing colours.
+If you don't, you'll find that your colours will mix which can produce some very cool marbling results!
 It's also a good idea to have an old cloth on hand for quick clean-ups.

-Once you've got all of the gear you're ready to start creating seals!
-Wax is sticky so make sure you set aside a clear working area for any mess you might make and be careful not to get wax on your clothes - it's near impossible to get out.
+Once you've got all of the gear, you're ready to start creating seals!
+Wax is sticky so make sure you set aside a clear working area for any mess you might make and be careful not to get wax on your skin or clothing - it's near impossible to get out.
 That said, it's usually a pretty tidy process and any mess is just part of the game.